Opinion | On taxes, the cheaters and the shirkers cost everybody else

 Unpopular as it might be to say so, especially at this time of year, the least painful way for the government to raise money is to give the Internal Revenue Service a bigger budget.
 Least painful, that is, for law-abiding taxpayers.

-At a hearing Tuesday before the Senate Finance Committee, IRS Commissioner Charles Rettig reported that as much as $1 trillion a year in federal taxes were not being collected because of error and fraud — and because the IRS lacks the staff to go after the money.
+At a hearing Tuesday before the Senate Finance Committee, IRS Commissioner Charles Rettig reported that as much as $1 trillion a year in federal taxes was not being collected because of error and fraud — and because the IRS lacks the staff to go after the money.

 This problem is not just lost revenue.
 “Compared with other countries, the United States has high rates of tax compliance and high rates of tax morale — the idea that you should pay your taxes,” said Vanessa S. Williamson, the author of “Read My Lips: Why Americans Are Proud to Pay Taxes” and my Brookings Institution colleague.
 In taxes, as in other areas of life, cheating begets more cheating.
 None of us should want to undercut our citizenry’s honorable inclination toward honesty when it comes to paying taxes.